 Rob Wingate has served in community-based programs for older adults beginning at Seniors' Resource Center in Denver, Colorado, after which he became policy advocate for the Age-Friendly New York City Project at the New York Academy of Medicine.
 He was executive director of the Catskill Hudson Area Health Education Center, and works with various agencies on disaster preparedness for older adults and people with disabilities.
 Rob was a founding board member of It Takes A Village 10591 in Tarrytown and Sleepy Hollow.
 His other key affiliations are with Volunteer New York!; the Leukemia & Lymphoma Society; the New York State Association for Rural Health; the Reformed Church of the Tarrytowns/Old Dutch Church of Sleepy Hollow; the Town of Greenburgh Human Rights Advisory Committee; and the River Towns Civil Rights Forum.
 Rob holds a B.A. from Haverford College, Pa., and has studied at the graduate level at New York Medical College, Fordham University and State University of New York-Purchase College.

 Lynn Reichgott is a founding member and past president of At Home on the Sound, the aging-in-place organization in Larchmont and Mamaroneck.
 She represents the Center for Aging in Place on the Westchester Public Private Partnership and is on the Westchester County Council for Seniors.
 Lynn is a part member of the Board of Trustees of Larchmont Temple, past chair of the temple’s Social Action Committee and an active member of the Social Justice Committee.
 She serves on the North American Joint Commission on Social Action of Reform Judaism, a national assembly that advocates on issues of social justice in Washington.
 Before retiring, she worked as a pediatric physical therapy consultant, practicing in educational environments.

 Deepankar is former Chair of the Elder Law and Special Needs Section of the New York State Bar Association and is a Fellow of the New York State Bar Foundation.
 He is also a former Chair of the Elder Law Committee of the Westchester County Bar Association.
-He is also active in the Long Term Care Council of Westchester and the Senior Law Day and Caregiver Collaboratives of the Westchester County Public-Private Partnership for Aging Services, serving as a co-author of the “Elder Law Q&A”.
+He is also active in the Long-Term Care Council of Westchester and the Senior Law Day and Caregiver Collaboratives of the Westchester County Public-Private Partnership for Aging Services, serving as a co-author of the “Elder Law Q&A”.